 - whether their device has a data plan sufficient for a trial

-- whether the parties agree that their trial can be held remotely
+- whether the parties agree that their trial can be held virtually

 - whether the matter is suitable to proceed by way of a virtual hearing using telephone or Teams videoconferencing